As an employer, you may have heard something about the Employment Allowance, but what’s it for and how do you get it?

 - If your company belongs to a group of companies, only one can claim the allowance.

 - If a company has control of another company, or both companies are under the control of the same person or persons, these companies are connected.
-Only one of the connected companies can claim the allowance.
+Only one of the connected companies can claim the Allowance.

 - You can only claim the Employment Allowance against one PAYE scheme even if your business runs multiple schemes.